The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 media experience, a core metaverse principle.

-Live events are
+Live

-shared viewing experience remotely.
+real-time, creating a shared viewing experience remotely.

-Gaming, as
+Gaming,

-always, is at the forefront.
+as always, is at the forefront.
 While VR gaming offers full immersion, the vast

 majority of gaming happens on consoles, PCs, and mobile devices, incorporating